MichaelCade/90DaysOfDevOps/Days/day70.md

 CI is a development practice that requires developers to integrate code into a shared repository several times a day.

-When the code is written and pushed to a repository like github or gitlab that's where the magic begins.
+When the code is written and pushed to a repository like Github or GitLab that's where the magic begins.

 ![](Images/Day70_CICD1.png)